rp8081/groq-hackathon/README.md

 # 📈 Finance Agent – Multi-Modal Portfolio Rebalancer

 An advanced **LangGraph + LangChain-Groq** powered Finance Agent that helps you analyze, rebalance, and simulate portfolios with **agentic workflows**.
-Built to be **hackathon-level complex** — modular, extensible, and ready for real-world finance integrations.

 ---